DivyDeshmukh/DivyDeshmukh/README.md

 # 💫 About Me:
-Hi, I'm Divy, a Full-Stack Developer based in India.
+Hi, I'm Divy, a Full-Stack Gen AI Developer based in India.

 ## 🌐 Socials: